Frequently Asked Questions

 What are the main goals of the corral and VI Donkey Rescue, Inc.

 * Other young donkeys were separated from their mothers in the wild or were sick and injured.
-The adults are brought in and later released if possible after their injuries are treated, but they know where to come for water and food if they need it during our dry times.
+The adults are brought in and later released if possible after their injuries are treated.
+But, they know where to come for water and food if they need it during our dry times.

-* Animals including deer, cats, dogs, chickens, hogs and ducks have been assisted as well with my willingness and know-how in providing for their care.
+* Animals including deer, iguanas, dogs, chickens, hogs and ducks have been assisted as well with my willingness and know-how in providing for their care.
 Few options exist for these wild and domestic animals in need on this tiny Caribbean island.

-* If coming by barge from St. Thomas for the horseback rides please don’t take the Big Red Barge ego sells tickets online.
+* If coming by barge from St. Thomas for the horseback rides please don’t take the Big Red Barge who sells tickets online.
 Their last run is too early for us to get back from the ride with another half hour to Cruz Bay.
 The odd hour barge from Red Hook run by Love City Car Ferry is the best with their last run being 6:15pm.

 * If coming by taxi, island tours are also available, you can call one of these gentlemen to help you out.
 It’s best to call in the morning to make an arrangement.

 Kenny Marsh 340-244-9411